Sandeepsuresh1998/MagicAssesment/README.md

 # Important Notes about Running
   I put all of the libraries I needed in a requirements.txt, didn't want to upload my entire virtual environment.
-All the code is run in readWeather.py using python3.7 So should be able to just run it with the given requirements with: python3 readWeather.py.
-Tests are commened out.
+All the code is run in readWeather.py using python3.7.
+So should be able to just run it with the given requirements with: python3 readWeather.py, after repo is cloned.
+Tests are commented out.

 ## General Thoughts
   I knew my biggest bottleneck was reading in the data from the zip file.
 As a result, I only read it once and stored it in the dataframe.